Kaaz/DiscordBot/readme.md

 Setting name | default | description
 ---|---|---
-BOT_ENABLED | false | Enables the bot<br/> This must be set to true in order to run the bot BOT_AUTO_UPDATE | false | Enable automatic updates. <br/>For this to work you'll have to launch the bot though my other project<br/>https://github.com/Kaaz/ConfigurationBuilder
+BOT_ENABLED | false | Enables the bot<br/> This must be set to true in order to run the bot BOT_AUTO_UPDATE | false | Enable automatic updates. <br/>For this to work you'll have to launch the bot through my other project<br/>https://github.com/Kaaz/ConfigurationBuilder
 BOT_NAME | "NovaBot" | the default name of the bot, BOT_CHANNEL_ID | "225170823898464256" | Discord channel is of the bot's own channel
 BOT_TOKEN | "mybottokenhere" | token used to login to discord